ccedacero/Smoodie-APP/README.md

 Smoodies
 ========================

-Franchell Polanco & Cristian Cedacero
-Welcome to our Command Line Application that allows suggests smoothie recipes based on a user's chosen mood and save recipes to their favorites list.
+Cristian Cedacero & Franchell Polanco Welcome you to our Command Line Application, Smoodie, that suggests smoothie recipes based on a user's chosen mood.

 ## Basics